freenas/freenas-docs/userguide/jails.rst

 Jails and FreeBSD releases are stored in a single :ref:`dataset <Dataset>` named :file:`iocage`.

-.. note:: Notes on the :file:`iocate` dataset:
+.. note:: Notes on the :file:`iocage` dataset:

           * At least 10 GiB of free space is recommended.